cortex/sqrl/README.md

 * An in-band authentication exchange

 In a normal web authentication system your credentials are stored with the site you are trying to access.
-If the site were to be compromised the yours and every other users account information may be accessible allowing the intruder to attempt to use you credentials with elsewhere.
+If the site were to be compromised yours and every other user's account information may be accessible; allowing the intruder to attempt to use you credentials with elsewhere.
 The best part about SQRL is that the site never has your login credentials.
-You keep your never send your **_"password"_**.
-The site authenticates you using by verifying you are who you are by using a private / public key signatures.
+With SQRL you **_never_** send your **_"password"_**.
+The site authenticates you using by verifying your identity by using a private / public key signatures.
 This ends up being vastly more secure.

 Details can be found here: https://www.grc.com/sqrl/sqrl.htm The SQRL protocol is new and is subject to change.
 I'll try my best to follow the published implementation found here: